Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 \subsubsection{Ablation on Prompt Combination}

 SAM is inherently sensitive to the type and configuration of input prompts.
 Since our Think2Seg-RS framework freezes the SAM segmenter and relies solely on the LVLM to generate prompts, the prompt combination becomes a critical factor that determines the final segmentation quality.
-To quantitatively and qualitatively understand this sensitivity, we conducted an ablation study on different prompt combinations, evaluating five configurations: (1) bounding box only, (2) two positive points only, (3) bounding box with two positive points, (4) bounding box with four positive points, and (5) bounding box with two positive points plus two negative points.
+To quantitatively and qualitatively understand this sensitivity, we conducted an extensive ablation study evaluating six configurations: (1) an autonomous prompting strategy where the LVLM is unconstrained to determine both the prompt combination and spatial placement, (2) bounding box only, (3) two positive points only, (4) bounding box with two positive points, (5) bounding box with four positive points, and (6) bounding box with two positive points plus two negative points.

 The quantitative results summarized in Table~\ref{tab:ablation_prompt_combination}, together with qualitative examples in Fig.~\ref{fig:ablation_prompt_examples}, provide a comprehensive view of the model’s behavior under different prompt combinations.
 A single bounding box offers coarse localization but often covers multiple semantic regions.
 Without explicit semantic cues, the frozen SAM focuses on the dominant texture (e.g., pavement) and omits heterogeneous content (e.g., vegetation or shadows), producing an incomplete segmentation (Fig.~\ref{fig:ablation_prompt_examples}a).
 Using only two positive points produces incomplete masks, as the limited cues cannot represent the diverse visual and semantic patterns within large or complex targets (Fig.~\ref{fig:ablation_prompt_examples}b).
 Combining one bounding box with two positive points achieves the best overall performance by balancing semantic coverage and geometric constraint.
 The bounding box provides a global spatial prior, while the two positive points help disambiguate heterogeneous regions within the box, guiding SAM toward the intended semantic scope.
 This configuration serves as the default setting in Think2Seg-RS and consistently produces coherent regional masks across diverse scenes (see Fig.~\ref{fig:EarthReason_results}).